Ye Olde Colleges (at least in America)

 - Columbia University (New York City, founded 1754)

 - Brown University (Providence, Rhode Island, founded 1764)

 - Dartmouth College (Hanover, New Hampshire, founded 1769)

 - Cornell University (Ithaca, New York, founded 1865)

 Don't feel bad if you've only heard of Harvard, Yale, and Princeton, since those are referenced in fiction far more

 than the others.
-Columbia getting fewer mentions since NYU is the "go-to" institution to name-drop if you want your characters in The Big Applesauce
+Columbia gets fewer mentions since NYU is the "go-to" institution to name-drop if you want your characters in The Big Applesauce

-, while many of the others are surrounded by inner-city and Dartmouth is in the middle of nowhere, the nearest cities offering much off-campus nightlifenote
+.
+Many of the others are surrounded by inner city, while Dartmouth is in the middle of nowhere, the nearest cities offering much off-campus nightlifenote

 being two hours' drive in opposite directions.